Early Aboriginal flag design

 The Torres Strait Islander flag has three horizontal stripes with green at the top and bottom and blue in between divided by thin black lines.
 A white dharri or deri (a type of headdress and a symbol for all Torres Strait Islanders) sits in the centre with a five pointed star underneath.

-The flag was designed by the late Bernard Namok from Thursday Island in 1992.
+The flag was designed by the late Bernard Namok from Thursday Island in 1992 and adopted during the Torres Strait Islands Cultural Festival.

 The five pointed star represents the five island groups: Top Western (Gudamaluilgal), Near Western (Malvilgal), Eastern (Meriam), Central (Kulkalgal), and Inner Islands (Kaiwalagai).
 Used in navigation, the star is also an important symbol for the sea-faring Torres Strait Islander people.
 The white colour of the star represents peace.

-The flag can also be interpreted through the traditional name for the Torres Strait, ‘Zenadth Kes’ : Zei = Australia, Naigai = Papua New Guinea, Dagum = area in-between the two countries, Thowa Thdwa = land mass, Dhari = representing the islanders, Star = the five regions (as above).
+The flag can also be interpreted through the traditional name for the Torres Strait, ‘Zenadth Kes’ : Zei meaning Australia, Naigai stands for Papua New Guinea, Dagum is the area in-between the two countries, Thowa Thdwa means land mass, Dhari is representing the islanders, and Star stands for the five regions (as above).

 What is an “official flag”?